 What Could Happen If A Basement Floor Drain Is Not Regularly Cleaned?

 One very common thing that could happen is that the drain could become clogged which will make it difficult for water to pass through.

 And then, sooner rather than later, water won’t even be able to pass through anymore, resulting in a pool of water in your basement that will only get bigger.

 Of course, this pool will not just contain water.
 There’ll be the usual debris and dirt that caused the blockage in the first place.

 So, this combination of stagnant water and rubbish will start to stink up your basement.

 And at this point, you just have to clean out the mess which would be pretty disgusting.

 Unfortunately, this is not the worst of it.
-One thing you should fear when it comes to having stagnant water around your house (no matter how little) is mold.
+One thing you ought to fear when it comes to having stagnant water around your house (no matter how little) is mold.

 If you leave your basement floors with stagnant water for too long, mold is not very far from you.